What is TRUST?

 How is my Charity Retail Association corporate membership affected by TRUST?

-From April 2022, companies that wish to be corporate members of CRA will need to have TRUST certification, or will need to have started the process of certification and applied and paid for the first stage of background checks.
+From April 2022, companies that wish to be corporate members of CRA will need to have TRUST certification, or will need to have started the process of certification and applied and paid for Stage 1 of background checks.

 What does this mean in practice for EXISTING corporate members?